Poisson process approximation for dependent superposition of point processes: Superposition of renewal processes

 where $\theta$ is a constant.
-The first term of the bound increases linearly in $n$ and the bound is clearly not as sharp as the bound in Remark~\ref{remark4.3}.} \end{Remark}
+The first term of the bound increases linearly in $n$ and the bound is clearly not as sharp as the bound in Remark \ref{remark4.3}. \end{Remark}

-Since the thinned process $X^p$ of a renewal process $X$ with mean measure $\bm$ is still a renewal process [see Daley and Vere-Jones~(1988, pp. 75--76)] with mean measure $\bm^p=p\bm$ [see the proof of Theorem~\ref{mainthinningsresult}], a repetition of the proof of Theorem~\ref{renewaltheorem} yields the following proposition.
+Since the thinned process $X^p$ of a renewal process $X$ with mean measure $\bolds\mu$ is still a renewal process (see \cite{DaVerJon88}, pages 75--76) with mean measure $\bolds\mu ^p=p\bolds\mu$ (see the proof of Theorem \ref{mainthinningsresult}), {a~repetition of the proof of Theorem \ref{renewaltheorem} yields the following proposition}.

-\begin{Proposition} Suppose that $\{\Xi_i,\ 1\le i\le n\}$ are independent renewal processes on $[0,T]$ with the first arrival time of $\Xi_i$ having distribution $G_i$ and its inter-arrival time having distribution $F_i$.
+\begin{Proposition} Suppose that $\{\Xi_i, 1\le i\le n\}$ are independent renewal processes on $[0,T]$ with the first arrival time of $\Xi_i$ having distribution $G_i$ and its inter-arrival time having distribution $F_i$.
 Let $\Xi_i^p$ be the thinned point process obtained from $\Xi_i$ by deleting each point with probability $1-p$ and retaining it with probability $p$, independently of the other points.
 Let $\Xi^p=\sum_{i=1}^n\Xi_i^p$ and $\bl^p$ be its mean measure.
-Then
+Then,

 \end{Proposition}